-- Depth of suction cup mount (from glass face to furthest edge of blue temp dial ring): 47 mm (1.85 inches)
+- Depth of suction cup mount (from glass face to the furthest edge of blue temp dial ring): 47 mm (1.85 inches)

 - Power cord length: 187 cm (73.75 inches)

 I purchased my heater in the USA from Amazon.
-The dial reads in degrees fahrenheit; I’m not sure, but I suspect ones purchased from countries using SI will have degrees celsius.
+The dial reads in degrees Fahrenheit; I’m not sure, but I suspect ones purchased from countries using SI will have degrees Celsius.

 Heater Setup and Impressions:

 One unique thing is the Eheim Jager heaters have a way to adjust the heater if it is not reading correctly.
 You do this by rotating the red ring.
 You will need an accurate thermometer to perform this calibration (I’ve had good luck with electronic thermometers).
 If you have your Jager heater set on 75° F and your (separate) thermometer indicates a tank temperature of 78°F, you would perform a calibration to correct this by rotating the red pointer around from 75° F to 78° F (without moving the blue ring).
-There is a guy on YouTube that takes 9 minutes to tell you what I just described in a few sentences.
+A guy on YouTube takes 9 minutes to tell you what I just described in a few sentences.
 Aren’t you glad you are here instead of YouTube!

 I very much appreciate the construction of this heater.
-The glass seems thicker and more durable than the competing Hydor Theo heater that I use on the Spec V aquarium.
-The cord is downright robust – seems prudent to give a heater a good cord to make it efficient in getting the power where it needs to go.
-I love that it has a full 6′ long cord – rather have too much than too little.
+The glass seems thicker and more durable than the competing Hydor Theo heater I use on the Spec V aquarium.
+The cord is downright robust – it seems prudent to give a heater a good cord to make it efficient in getting the power where it needs to go.
+I love that it has a full 6′ long cord – I’d rather have too much than too little.

 Cost and Comparison:

 The Eheim Jager heaters are very capable and durable.
 I love the construction.
-If I needed a large capacity, in-tank heater for a larger aquarium, I would probably start with this model in my search.
+If I needed a large-capacity, in-tank heater for a larger aquarium, I would probably start with this model in my search.
 I will most likely always rely on temperature controllers to drive the heater operation; however, the controls on this heater are good enough to be trustworthy if I needed to operate without a controller.